-Essentials systematically teaches how written English works, and so it can be used for anyone age seven to adult who has not been taught this material, who wants to get better at spelling, or who wants to gain a more complete understanding of how written English works.
+Logic of English Essentials systematically teaches how written English works, and so it can be used for anyone age eight to adult who has not been taught this material, who wants to get better at reading or spelling, or who wants to gain a more complete understanding of how written English works.

-Essentials and Foundations are designed to meet the needs of different ages, and a student old enough to start Essentials does not need complete Foundations first.
-Essentials starts at the beginning and builds very systematically, guiding students to become strong readers and spellers as they learn, apply, practice, and master all the phonograms and spelling rules.
+Essentials and Foundations are designed to meet the needs of different ages, and a student old enough to start Essentials does not need complete Foundations first — even if struggling with reading.
+So Foundations is never a prerequisite; Essentials starts at the beginning and builds very systematically, guiding students to become strong readers and spellers as they learn, apply, practice, and master all the phonograms and spelling rules.
 Most students under age seven or eight will be happier starting in Foundations, while most older students prefer the style and pacing of Essentials lessons.

-For students who have completed Foundations, Essentials is an excellent next step.
-Students review the phonograms, spelling rules, and linguistic concepts they have learned, and they begin to focus much more on spelling mastery in the application of these tools.
-They also learn the remaining spelling rules, new morphology and language tools that further strengthen vocabulary and comprehension, and foundational grammar concepts such as the parts of speech.
+However, for students who have completed Foundations, Essentials is an excellent next step!
+Students will review the phonograms, spelling rules, and linguistic concepts they have learned, but they will begin to focus much more on spelling mastery in the application of these tools.
+They will also learn the remaining spelling rules, new morphology and language tools that further strengthen vocabulary and comprehension, and many grammar concepts not introduced in Foundations.
 In other words, they both deepen their mastery of what they have already learned and continue to build new understanding of English on that foundation.

 For more information on the differences between the two levels, see What's the difference between Foundations and Essentials for a detailed comparison chart of the similarities and differences, and Do We Want Essentials or Foundations? to help feel out what might be better fit for your 7 or 8-year-old student.